Not-For-Profit

 Not-For-Profit Revenue Recognition

-Revenue Resources and related Accounting Guidance.
-Most of the NFP (Not-For-Profit) entities have 2 sources of income/revenue.
+Revenue Resources and related Accounting Guidance Most of the NFP (Not-For-Profit) entities have 2 sources of income/revenue.
 The first source is contribution revenue collected from grants/contributions/donations and fund-raising events.
 The second source of revenue is exchange income (earned income) such as membership fees, tuition, registration fees, and sold goods/services.
-Contributed income is accounted for under
+Contributed income is accounted for

 Not-For-Profit Revenue Recognition Read More »